Skip to main content

 Image shows the construction of an excavated trench application to prevent a mine fire from spreading to adjacent parts of the mine.

-Environmental Impact: There is a low environmental impact which mainly encompasses the trench construction zone and the mine permit areas.
-Gasses and soot would be isolated in the fire zone.
+Environmental Impact: There is a relatively low environmental impact which mainly encompasses the trench construction zone.

-Fire Fighting Costs: Excavation and/or blasting costs can be expensive.
-However, the costs are moderate because of the smaller size of the burn area and overburdens.
+Relative Costs: Excavation/blasting costs can be quite expensive.
+Due to the expense, this application is more practical for shallow smaller underground mine-fires.
 This application may also be used in conjunction with other firefighting applications.

 Worker Safety: There is a minor risk to workers if the trench is located away from the fire area.
 If mine-fire gasses are present, personal protective equipment (PPE) will likely be required.

-Public Safety: Public safety risks are significantly reduced outside the fire area.
-Site security may be required to keep spectators and trespassers out of the trench and fire areas.
-People who would trespass within these areas expose themselves to high risks to personal safety.
+Public Safety: Public safety risks are significantly reduced outside the fire area and trench locations.
+Site security may be required to keep spectators and trespassers out.

 Depth of Fire: Application is generally for small scale mine fires (several acres) with overburdens approximately 70 feet or less.

-Multiple Burning Seams: This application is not used on multiple seam fires.
+Multiple Burning Seams: This application is generally not used on multiple seam fires.

 Available Technology: Standard excavation technologies.